 - Forstner: Messier than auger bits but can cut flat-bottom holes better

 - Hole: Better at making shallower, wider holes compared to auger bits

-And those are the advantages and disadvantages of auger bits as compared to other common drill bits designed to create holes in materials.
+And those are the advantages and disadvantages of auger bits compared to other common drill bits designed to create material holes.